Can you cancel a bet before a game starts is a question we often get asked but, sadly, the answer is much more likely to be no than yes.

 Equally, while some punters want to cancel a bet because they’ve made a genuine mistake, most punters want to cancel bets because an event has made their bet unappealing.

-When events such as strange team selection or injuries occur, the bookmakers also change the odds to reflect this.
+When events such as strange team selections or injuries occur, the bookmakers also change the odds to reflect this.
 So, while you might have backed Liverpool at even-money (2.00), bookmakers won’t cancel that bet if they have pushed out Liverpool’s odds to 6/4 (2.50).
 If they did cancel bets in this situation, every punter would want to cancel bets when the odds of any of their selections had drifted.

 Reasons Why You Might Be Able To Cancel A Bet Before A Game